Brand awareness metrics you should track

 - reaching new audiences that might be interested in your product

-Your brand awareness campaign metrics and strategy will depend on the goal you want to achieve.
+The brand awareness metrics and strategy will depend on the goal you want to achieve.

 Track the right brand awareness campaign metrics

-Once you know what you want to achieve, it’s time to track the right metrics.
+Once you know what you want to achieve, it’s time to track the right brand awareness metrics.

 Brand awareness metrics will tell you whether your campaign is delivering the results you need.